 Magento 2 Cache Commands

 As the name suggests, this Magento 2 command can manipulate Magento’s caching option.
-You can enable, disable, clean, flush or check status of Magento cache with these commands:
+You can enable, disable, clean, flush, or check the status of the Magento cache with these commands:

 - Command: magento cache:{enable/disable/clean/flush/status}